Charge noise suppression in capacitively coupled singlet-triplet spin qubits under magnetic field: Results

 Fig.~\ref{fig:JeffiBfoSSTTEvals}(a) and (b) show the dependence of $J^\text{eff}$ and $\alpha$ on detuning $\Delta$ under different magnetic fields, which is the key result of this paper.
 When $B=0$, $\alpha$ develops two flat regimes.
 A sweet spot exists for $\alpha$ around $\Delta\approx2$ meV, but the same $\Delta$ range does not give any nearly sweet spots in $J^\text{eff}$.
-This result is consistent with Refs.~\cite{Nielsen.12,Hiltunen.14}.
-Another regime where both $J^\text{eff}$ and $\alpha$ have nearly sweet spots is for $\Delta\gtrsim2.3$ meV, but ramping to such high detuning would expose the qubit to severe leakage or decoherence, which is therefore impractical.
+This result is consistent with Refs.~\cite{Nielsen.12,Hiltunen.14,Buterakos.19,Shulman.12}.
+Another regime where both $J^\text{eff}$ and $\alpha$ have nearly sweet spots is for $\Delta\gtrsim2.3$ meV.
+This was envisaged by \cite{Dial.13} based on single DQD results in far detuned regime, but ramping to such high detuning would expose the qubit to severe leakage or decoherence, which is therefore impractical.
 Increasing $B$ moves the sweet spot for $\alpha$ at $\Delta\approx2$ meV to the right, while a nearly-sweet-spot regime gradually appears for $J^\text{eff}$ at $B\gtrsim0.087$ T. At $B=0.104$ T, the nearly-sweet-spot regime where both $J^\text{eff}$ and $\alpha$ are very weakly dependent on $\Delta$ is quite extended, as indicated by the cyan area.
 At the same time, the $\alpha$ value is enhanced so as to reduce the gate time and minimize the accumulation of gate error.
 We shall see later that the detuning $\Delta^\mathrm{c}$ yields the highest gate fidelity.
 We also note that when $\alpha$ reaches its maximal value, $\widetilde{\alpha}$, $\partial\alpha/\partial\Delta=0$, while at the same $\Delta$ value $\partial J^\mathrm{eff}/\partial\Delta$ is small ($\sim 10^{-2}$) but not exactly zero (cf. Fig.~\ref{fig:deltaRangeOfABOND}(d)).
 This is the reason we call the region \emph{nearly} sweet spots.
+It is also found that the nearly-sweet-spot region exists for asymmetric cases, e.g. elliptical confinement potential or asymmetric confinement strengths, where the details can refer to Secs.~XIII and XV in the Supplemental Material respectively.